 A detention dam is located on Churchills drain, south of Hill Street, immediately above Lodestone Road.
-This feature is believed not to have overtoped in the April 2013 1 in 500 year storm event although significant quantities of gravel accumulated within the structure.
+This feature is believed not to have overtopped in the April 2013, Q500 storm event although significant quantities of gravel accumulated within the structure.

-B.1.1.3 Williams Sub-catchment
+B.1.2.3 Williams Sub-catchment